excited-bore/vim-tmux-kitty-navigator/README.md

 I don't use these, so this plugin comes with basic arrow key bindings at default.

-The following mappings are provided for you to move between Vim splits, tmux panes, and kitty window seamlessly.
+The following mappings are provided for you to move between vim splits, tmux panes, and kitty window seamlessly.

 - `<ctrl-shift-left>` => Left
 - `<ctrl-shift-down>` => Down